GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### 1.0.2 Load Test running

-Once your Test Plan is ready, you can start your Load Test.
-The first step is to configure the injectors that will run JMeter, this as for any other Load Testing tool includes:
+Once your Test Plan is ready, you can start your Load Test. **The first step is to configure the injectors that will run JMeter**, this as for any other Load Testing tool includes:

 * Correct machine sizing in terms of CPU, memory, and network
 * OS Tuning